fluxcd/community/README.md

 We want the [Flux project](https://github.com/fluxcd) to be the vendor-neutral home for GitOps in a Cloud Native world.

 Started in 2016 to automate deployments at Weaveworks, the project has taken on a new life since then.
-The Flux community has become the home for a family of projects, all solving specific GitOps needs.
+The Flux community has become the home for a family of projects, all solving a variety of specific GitOps needs.

 We also want our community to be diverse, helpful, collaborative and a fun place to be, so we would love to have you join us!